What is a Cover Letter?

 - it turns desire into action - the employer will move on to your resume, read it carefully and then set up an interview

-Follow these steps to write a cover letter that grabs attention, creates interest, turns the interest into desire and the desire into action.
+Follow these four steps to write a cover letter that grabs attention, creates interest, turns the interest into action.

 1. Get the reader's attention